NDR 2019: It could cost S$100 billion or more to protect Singapore against rising sea levels, PM Lee says

 READ: New reclamation method aims to reduce Singapore's reliance on sand

 A small polder is currently being built at Pulau Tekong, added Mr Lee, to gain some “experience” operating one.
-The new land will be used for Singapore Armed Forces training.
+The new land will be used for SAF training.

 Another alternative is to reclaim a series of islands offshore, from Marina East to Changi, said Mr Lee.